FredericHirschmueller/multi-vector-simulator/docs/index.rst

 The open_plan tool is an `oemof <https:/github.com/oemof>`__ -based Python package which aims at facilitating the modelling of multi-energy carriers energy systems in island or grid connected mode.

-The main goals of the MVS are
+The main goals of the open_plan tool are

 #. to minimize the production costs by determining the generating units' optimal output, which meets the total demand